Frozen Backpropagation: Relaxing Weight Symmetry in Deep Spiking Neural Networks: Abstract

 \section{Abstract}

 Direct training of Spiking Neural Networks (SNNs) on neuromorphic hardware can greatly reduce energy costs compared to GPU-based training.
 However, implementing Backpropagation (BP) on such hardware is challenging because forward and backward passes are typically performed by separate networks with distinct weights.
 To compute correct gradients, forward and feedback weights must remain symmetric during training, necessitating weight transport between the two networks.
 This symmetry requirement imposes hardware overhead and increases energy costs.
 To address this issue, we introduce Frozen Backpropagation (\textsc{fBP}), a BP-based training algorithm relaxing weight symmetry in settings with separate networks. \textsc{fBP} updates forward weights by computing gradients with periodically frozen feedback weights, reducing weight transports during training and minimizing synchronization overhead.
 To further improve transport efficiency, we propose three partial weight transport schemes of varying computational complexity, where only a subset of weights is transported at a time.
-We evaluate our methods on image recognition tasks and compare them to existing approaches addressing the weight symmetry requirement.
-Our results show that \textsc{fBP} outperforms these methods and achieves accuracy comparable to BP.
-With partial weight transport, \textsc{fBP} can substantially lower transport costs by \(1{,}000\times\) with an accuracy drop of only \(0.5\)~pp on CIFAR-10 and \(1.1\)~pp on CIFAR-100, or by up to \(10{,}000\times\) at the expense of moderated accuracy loss.
+We evaluate our methods on image recognition tasks using both temporally and rate-coded SNNs, and compare them to existing approaches addressing the weight symmetry requirement.
+Our results show that \textsc{fBP} outperforms these methods and achieves accuracy comparable to BP while significantly lowering transport costs.
+With partial weight transport, \textsc{fBP} can further lower those costs by up to \(10{,}000\times\) at the expense of moderate accuracy loss.
 This work provides insights for guiding the design of neuromorphic hardware incorporating BP-based on-chip learning.